VK2735

 Overview & Profile

-We are developing a unique series of novel dual agonists of the glucagon-like peptide 1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) receptors for the potential treatment of various metabolic disorders such as diabetes, obesity and NASH.
-Our lead clinical program’s drug candidate is VK2735, currently in a Phase 1 clinical trial.
+We are developing a unique series of novel dual agonists of the glucagon-like peptide 1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) receptors for the potential treatment of various metabolic disorders such as obesity, NASH, and certain rare disorders.
+Our lead clinical program’s drug candidate is VK2735.

-The Phase 1 trial of VK2735, initiated in January 2022, is a randomized, double-blind, placebo-controlled, single ascending dose (SAD) and multiple ascending dose (MAD) study in healthy adults.
-The primary objectives of the study include evaluation of the safety and tolerability of single and multiple doses of VK2735 delivered subcutaneously, and the identification of VK2735 doses suitable for further clinical development.
 Viking selected VK2735 from a series of internally developed dual GLP-1/GIP receptor agonists evaluated as part of a program focused on the development of best-in-class therapies for metabolic diseases.
-The results of certain in vivo studies from this program were recently presented at ObesityWeek® 2021, highlighting the promising effects observed following treatment with VK2735 and other compounds from the series.
+The results of certain in vivo studies from this program were presented at ObesityWeek® 2021, highlighting the promising effects observed following treatment with VK2735 and other compounds from the series.
 Data demonstrated improvements in the metabolic profile of diet-induced obese (DIO) mice treated with Viking’s compounds as compared to control cohorts.

 GLP-1 and GIP are gut hormones secreted from intestinal L cells and K cells, respectively.
 Together, these hormones account for most of the enhanced insulin secretion observed in healthy adults after a meal.1 The receptors have complementary distribution and activities.2